 The servo amplifier's 24 V supply must remain constant.
-The ASCII commands ACTFAULT (error response) and STOPMODE (ENABLE signal response) dictate how the drive will behave.
+The ASCII commands ACTFAULT (error response, also depends on the specific error, see ERRCODE) and STOPMODE (Enable signal response) dictate how the drive will behave.

 ACTFAULT / Behavior (see also ASCII reference in the online help of the setup soft- STOPMODE ware) 0 Motor coasts to a standstill in an uncontrolled manner 1 (default) Motor is braked in a controlled manner